Effective communication is at the core of all human interaction.

 Minors

-You don’t have to major in communications to become a better communicator.
-With a minor in communication arts, you will gain invaluable communication skills that will prove beneficial to any major, as well as your future career.
-As with a bachelor’s in communication arts, you’ll choose one of four concentration areas to emphasize key subject matter in your communications studies.
+A bachelor's-level communication arts degree isn’t the only option for becoming a better communicator.
+With a minor in communication arts, you will gain invaluable communication skills that will prove beneficial to any major and your future career.
+As with a bachelor’s in communication arts, you’ll choose one of four concentration areas to emphasize key subjects in your communications studies.

 Note: COMM Majors cannot minor in communication arts, journalism, or strategic communication, regardless of their major's concentration.